GJWT/nodeOIDCMsg/README.md

 ## How to add optional claims

-Optional claims can be added separately by creating a new basic id token and then calling the method ‘addNon Claims’.
+Optional claims can be added separately by creating a new basic id token and then calling the method ‘addOptional Claims’.

 ```